blynkkk/blueprints/Asset Tracker/README.md

 3. Enable both the Condition and Action switches for the V5 datastream and click Save and Apply
 4. On the Automations page Click Create Automation at the top right of the page
 5. In the Choose Condition dialogue choose the Device State option because we want to trigger the automation based on a change in the state of V5
-6. Name the automation ‘position_changed’ by editing the field at the top of the page labeled ‘New Automation’
+6. Name the automation "position_changed" by editing the field at the top of the page labeled "New Automation"
-7. Under the When section, choose the device ‘boronb’, the datastream ‘position_cnahged’ (V5), and assign the type of datastream value change of ‘Has changed’
+7. Under the When section, choose the device "boronb", the datastream "position_cnahged" (V5), and assign the type of datastream value change of "Has changed"
 8. Under the Do this section, choose the Send E-Mail option and enter which message you want to receive, once the position of your asset has changed

 Try to: